Category Archives: Northern Gold Country

 The Grass Valley/Nevada City area is a warren of back roads, all worth riding.
 See our Dog Bar and Red Dog/Pasquale rides’ Adding Miles sections for names of good roads, or just wander.

-So this ride has its limitations, but I include it in Bestrides because it has something that’s very rare among Sierra mountain rides: flatness.
-For 10 miles along the river (20 miles round-trip), there isn’t a single significant hill.
+Despite its whopping elevation total, this route has something that’s very rare among Sierra mountain rides: flatness.
+For 10 miles along the river (20 miles round-trip), there isn’t a single significant pitch.
 For most of those 10 miles the climbing is imperceptible, and the occasional short rise is never worse than 2-3%.
-If you keep finding mountain rides in Bestrides that sound delicious but have off-putting elevation gains, this ride’s for you.
+If you keep finding mountain rides in Bestrides that sound delicious but have off-putting elevation gains, that ten-mile stretch is for you.

 Continue reading